-On July 13, 2011, ETE and Southern Union filed a joint application with the MPSC, requesting an order from the MPSC authorizing Southern Union to take certain actions to allow ETE to acquire the equity interests of Southern Union, including its subsidiaries.
-On July 29, 2011, Southern Union, through its affiliates, PEI Power Corporation and PEI Power II, LLC, filed an application with FERC requesting authorization of such affiliates' disposition of their jurisdictional facilities that will occur as a result of the merger.
-In addition, ETE and Southern Union have agreed to use their reasonable best efforts to file applications for the approval by the Federal Communications Commission and, if necessary, the MDPU, and any other filings determined to be required as promptly as practicable after the date of the merger but in no event later than thirty days after the date thereof.
+On July 13, 2011, ETE and Southern Union filed a joint application with the MPSC, as amended on September 15, 2011, requesting an order from the MPSC authorizing Southern Union to take certain actions to allow ETE to acquire the equity interests of Southern Union, including its subsidiaries.
+On September 23, 2011, and as revised on October 6, 2011, FERC authorized the transaction whereby PEI Power Corporation and PEI Power II, LLC, subsidiaries of Southern Union, will become indirect subsidiaries of ETE as a result of the merger.
+On September 8, 2011, ETE and Southern Union received authorization from the FCC for the transfer of control of private radio licenses utilized by Southern Union and its affiliates in connection with their natural gas operations.
+In addition, ETE and Southern Union have agreed to use their reasonable best efforts to file applications for the approval, if necessary, by the MDPU, and to make any other filings determined to be required as promptly as practicable.